flamwenco/40s-wiki-backup/home.md

 > This page is incomplete, you can help by creating the listed directories in their respective folders.
 {.is-danger}

-# Welcome to the 40 Percent Keyboards Wiki!
+# Welcome to the 40% Keyboards Wiki!

 The purpose of the 40s wiki is to provide a place to centralize information related to 40 percent keyboards.
 It is maintained and organized by members of the 40 Percent Keyboards Discord Server.